 Consecutive interpreting is based on the art of note-taking especially created for interpreters.
 Here, the original speech is broken down into sections and the translation is given immediately after the speaker has delivered each part, i.e. consecutively.
 This solution is appropriate for smaller events such as after-dinner speeches, banquets, opening addresses, or product presentations, when only one target language comes into play.
 Liaison interpreting is a form of consecutive interpreting where the interpreter translates what is said sentence by sentence.
 It is used for bilateral negotiations, one-on-one interviews, and public readings, for instance.

 When there are no capacities for technical equipment (such as an interpreting booth) during state visits or factory tours, an option is whispered interpreting.
 As this interpreting technique is extremely tiring for both the interpreter and the listener, it is only appropriate on rare occasions and only for two listeners at most.
 With this solution, the interpreter literally whispers the translation into his or her listener's ear without any technical support.
-In some cases it may be advisable to use a wireless whisper set.
+In some cases it may be advisable to use a wireless whisper set with a handheld microphone.

 With remote interpreting, simultaneous or consecutive translation can be provided remotely via video platform such as Zoom, Skype, WebEx or MS Teams, telephone connection, or interpreting hub - even in times of COVID-19.
 The audio and video are streamed to the locations where the interpreters are based, while the interpreters can hear and (in the ideal scenario) see the speaker, and participants will have the interpreters' translation delivered as usual via headsets.
 This type of interpreting places enormous demands on both interpreters and technology.